DMV

 Thing is, their new neighborhood in Los Angeles isn’t quite used to all that aggressive Midwestern congeniality.

 Then, of course, there’s this: The Johnsons are white—as white as a couple can apparently be.
-The neighborhood they’re moving into is predominantly black.
-Some residents look at the Johnsons’ moving truck and initially said, “Well, there goes the neighborhood.”
+The neighborhood they’re moving into is predominantly Black.
+Some residents look at the Johnsons’ moving truck and initially say, “Well, there goes the neighborhood.”

 CBS’s The Neighborhood offers a newish twist on the age-old, fish-out-of-water sitcom, wherein someone moves into a neighborhood where they don’t quite belong.
 We saw it way back when with The Beverly Hillbillies, Green Acres, even The Munsters—all of which, interestingly enough, aired on CBS back in the day.

 Still, to whatever degree The Neighborhood is relevant, it plays reasonably well with others.
 It feels, in fact, like a sitcom we might’ve seen 20 years ago, a mostly family-friendly offering from a bygone age.
 Language can be a bit of a problem.
-But for the most part, it still feels pretty clean.
-Which is great and, honestly, a bit unusual in these days of shows vying for eyeballs with ever-growing lists of content issues.
+And there’s a rather casual approach to sex.
+(Marty has a baby with a woman named Courtney after a one-night stand, and the pair are still working out their co-parenting strategy and relationship status.)

 The Neighborhood, like all neighborhoods, isn’t free from some problems.
 But it feels relatively safe—the sort of place where you could sit for a spell on the porch and drink a glass of lemonade.
 And that’s more than we can say for many a television neighborhood.